Bevy Tutorial: Pong

 IntersectsVolume

-represents a bounding box for our gutters or paddles.
+represents a bounding box for our gutters, paddles or ball.

 The other two types BoundingVolume